athapa11/federated-nids-2022/README.md

 ﻿# Master Thesis Project
 The following thesis focuses on exploring federated learning using virtual clients for classifying network intrusions.
+The dataset used to conduct this research can be found [here](https://www.kaggle.com/datasets/ymirsky/network-attack-dataset-kitsune)

 # Abstract
 The thesis offers a comprehensive investigation into the strengths and weaknesses of federated learning, a decentralised approach to machine learning.
 It focuses on the feasibility and effectiveness of various federated learning